menu icon

 ✏️ Things to Note:

-1. Color Choices and Sizing: I made the crochet pumpkin with a small ball of rusty orange yarn from my scrap yarn pile.
+1. Color Choices and Sizing: I made the crochet pumpkin pattern with a small ball of rusty orange yarn from my scrap yarn pile.
 Depending on the size of the pumpkin you want to create, you may need a larger ball.
 While I used rusty orange, feel free to choose any color you like—yellow, orange, white, blue—just to name a few!
 I suggest using brown for the stem and a shade of green for the leaves.

-2. Yarn Options: I made the crocheted pumpkin with acrylic yarn since it’s what I had on hand, but this project can be completed with any type of yarn.
+2. Yarn Options: I made the crochet pumpkin pattern with acrylic yarn since it’s what I had on hand, but this project can be completed with any type of yarn.
 Cotton, acrylic, wool, and chunky yarn are highly recommended for this pattern.
 If you use cotton and have leftover yarn, you can make some crochet pumpkin coasters too!

 3. Finished Size: The finished size of the free crochet pumpkin pattern with pumpkin leaves is roughly 4 inches high and 5 inches wide.
 Keep in mind that using different yarns and hooks can cause a variance in the finished size.
+If you are looking for smaller crochet pumpkins, I have a mini crochet pumpkin pattern available from my crochet fall garland pattern.

 🪡 Materials Needed